fermyon/developer/content/spin/v2/ai-sentiment-analysis-api-tutorial.md

 {{ startTab "Python" }}

-The Python code snippets below are taken from the [Fermyon Serverless AI Examples](https://github.com/fermyon/ai-examples/tree/main/sentiment-analysis-py)
+The Python code snippets are based on the AI examples in [spin-python-sdk examples](https://github.com/fermyon/spin-python-sdk/tree/main/examples/spin-llm).

 > Note: please add `/api/...` when prompted for the path; this provides us with an API endpoint to query the sentiment analysis component.
 <!-- @selectiveCpy -->